samuraisam/cycloauth/README.md

 By default this gives you a few URLs which are overridable in settings (more later):

  * `/oauth/request_token` used by clients to create a request token
- * `/oauth/authorize` shown to users in a web browser to request authorization to the client, it uses a default handler which is overridable in settings (more on this later)
+ * `/oauth/authorize` shown to users in a web browser to request authorization to the client
  * `/oauth/access_token` used by clients to acquire an access token

 ### 3. Create a way to register applications with your service